wiktorn/sparta/content/posts/project.md

 * Ewa Róża Janion, Ludmiła Janion, *Does the Phalanx of Healthy Men Represent Normative Society?
 Spartan ideal and contemporary visions of Sparta in perspective of Masculinity Studies*
 * Szymon Wróbel, *Thucydides’s War and the Modern World*.

-### Cover images from both volumes: engravings by Michał Hrisulidis:
+### Cover images from both volumes -- engravings by Michał Hrisulidis

 ![Vol I Cover](../../SPA.jpg "Cover of Vol 1")
 ![Vol 2 Cover](../../SPA2.jpg "Cover of Vol 2")